Kartaverse/PT-Data-Nodes-Docs/docs/README.md

 A "ptImage" node accesses the source images referenced in the .pts file.

+A "ptOutputImage" node loads the final rendered panorama image that is referenced in the PTGui document.

 A "ptMask" node accesses the hand painted masking data stored in the .pts file.
 This masking information from the ptMask node can be fed into a MatteControl node set to use a Garbage Matte input connection with a "Garbage Matte > Channel: Red" setting to apply the PTGui "exclude" red matte information to your footage.

 The "ptInfo" node peeks into the contents of the live PTGui data stream.
 This is a handy diagnostic tool.